Shun1124/BScACS-Major-Project/README.md

-# COMP 8800 Major Project - Windows Registry Monitor
+# COMP 8800 Major Project - System Configuration Monitor

-This project monitors Windows registry keys for changes, detects critical and non-critical changes, and sends alerts via email and SMS using AWS services (SES and SNS).
-It also provides a rollback feature for critical registry changes.
-The project consists of a C++ backend for monitoring registry changes and a Qt Quick-bases frontend for displaying log information and managing user settings.
+This project monitors Windows registry keys and macOS configuration files (.plist) for changes, detects critical and non-critical modifications, and sends alerts via email and SMS using AWS services (SES and SNS).
+It also provides a rollback feature for critical changes.
+The project consists of a C++ backend for monitoring configuration changes and a Qt-based frontend for displaying logs and managing settings.

 ## Table of Contents
 [Features](#features)\